elucian/bee/syntax/overview.md

 ## Type declaration

-User can define composite types and sub-types using operator "<:".
+User can define composite types and sub-types using operator "<:" (sub-type).

 ```
 --declare new type